 Teachers who embrace blended learning struggle with how to represent that blended learning to administrators less fluent in blended learning.
 How could your lesson plan make it clearer to your administrator the totality of the learning in your classroom?

-First, let’s differentiate between adding technology to a lesson (non-examples) and actually writing a blended learning lesson plan.
+First, let’s differentiate between just adding technology to your lesson plan and actually writing a blended learning lesson plan.

 Adding tech does not make your classroom a blended learning epicenter.
 Your lesson plan reveals to the administrator walking through your classroom where participants are in their learning.
 By making a blended learning lesson plan clear and concise, your administrator can quickly understand what s/he is viewing.
-“Hey, this teacher is not only using technology, but has thoughtfully created a blended learning environment.
+“Hey, this teacher is not only using technology but has thoughtfully created a blended learning environment.
 I see it here in his/her lesson plan.
 This is a format that I can fully understand and I now know what is going on.”
 I am sure that is pretty close to Administrator self-talk?
-It isn’t just signing out the iPad cart, blended learning is using the learning asynchronously online to accomplish more personal instruction with those you teach face-to-face at rotating times.
+It isn’t just signing out the iPad cart, blended learning involves asynchronous learning to shift time around for more personal instruction.
 And that is complex to represent on paper to someone who is not practiced in blended learning.

 Second, some of us have to turn in strict lesson plans while others maintain plan books.